ChronoBond/chronobond_frontend/README.md

 # ChronoBond Frontend 🚀

-A decentralized finance (DeFi) application built on the Flow blockchain for creating, trading, and managing time-locked bonds with guaranteed yields.
+A revolutionary decentralized finance (DeFi) application built on the Flow blockchain, featuring an immersive editorial-style experience with advanced animations and professional frosted glass design.

 ## 🌟 Features